yfang24/pointnetlite/README.md

 ### 4. Prepare Datasets

-Download and organize datasets under your_project_root/data/:
+Download and organize datasets under `your_project_root/data/`:

 - **ModelNet40**: https://modelnet.cs.princeton.edu/
   - For the aligned version, refer to https://github.com/lmb-freiburg/orion

 - **ScanObjectNN**: https://github.com/hkust-vgd/scanobjectnn
+- To add new datasets:
+  - Implement a loader in `your_project_root/pointnetlite/datasets/`
+  - Register it in `pointnetlite/datasets/get_dataset.py`

 ## 🚀 Usage